 You can place up to 250 separate deposits in the Account each month.
 When you’re doing business online, and collecting credit card payments from my customers, all the credit card money you collect each day generally counts as ONE deposit.
 That’s because of the way collecting credit card money works.
 It’s enough to say that you generally won’t make more than 60 or 70 deposits in your account per month.
 If, however, you do happen to make more than 250 separate deposits in your Business Bank Account in a month, you pay 10 cents for each additional deposit over that 250 deposit limit.

 In this particular bank’s Business Account, they want you to keep at least $2500 in the account, or you pay a monthly Service Charge of $13.97.
 Most people just pay the Service Charge, and don’t worry about the minimum balance right away.
 Your business will build up to, and go beyond the point where you can keep that $2500 in the account all the time, but in the beginning, you shouldn’t worry about it.

 Business Bank Accounts are different, depending on the bank.
 Some banks still make you jump through hoops.
 If yours does, try another bank.

 Banks also try to get you to sign up for all finds of Small Business “Packages”, including Merchant Accounts, etc. You do not need to do that if you don’t want to.
 Many times, you can get the best deal on a Business Bank Account from one place, and the best deal on a Merchant Account somewhere else.
-That’s how some banks make extra money from you.
-They give you a great deal on a Business Bank Account, and then really rake you over the coals for a Merchant Account.
 You do not have to get everything in one place.
 Don’t let your bank push you into using all their Small Business Services if you can find better deals on some of those services elsewhere.